5 Ways to Turn Stress Into Positive Stress and Productivity Fuel

-Eustress is a positive type of stress that promotes adaptation, motivation, and stimulates the development of new ways of interacting with the outer and inner worlds.
+Eustress is a positive type of stress that promotes adaptation and motivation and stimulates the development of new ways of interacting with the outer and inner worlds.
 It encourages you to move forward in your life and grow.

 In fact, eustress is our usual companion in everyday life, but we don’t always know how to recognize it.
-You can find the sources for positive stress in almost all areas of life.
+You can find sources of positive stress in almost all areas of life.
 For example, eustress occurs when you’re:

 - Falling in love